-Developed in the early 1980’s by Philips Semiconductors (Now NXP), I2C employs 2 signal wires to transfer “Packets” of information between one or more “Master” devices such as microcontrollers, and multiple “Slave” devices such as sensors, memory chips, ADC/DACs etc.
+Developed in the early 1980s by Philips Semiconductors (now NXP), I2C employs 2 signal wires to transfer “packets” of information between one or more “master” devices such as microcontrollers, and multiple “slave” devices such as sensors, memory chips, ADC and DACs.

 Multiple “master” and “slave” I2C devices are connected to the bus using two lines:

 Signaling voltages are typically 0 V for logic low and +3.3 V or +5 V for logic high.

 Pull-up resistors keep both lines at logic high level when the bus is idle.

 I2C bus speeds range from 100 kbit/s in Standard mode, 400 kbit/s in Fast mode, 1 Mbit/s Fast mode plus, and 3.4 Mbit/s in High Speed mode.

 Each device on the bus is recognised by a unique 7-bit or 10-bit address.

 Data is transferred in “packets”, which include the address of the device, a read/write command, acknowledgements and the data being transferred.

 The diagram shows the structure of a single packet of I2C data.